Skip to main content

 Overview of Tarifa

 Tarifa sits at the southern-most point of mainland Europe, where the Med meets the Atlantic.
-Just 14km across the Straits of Gibraltar at its narrowest point, the town enjoys spectacular views of the Rif mountains of North Africa, just across the water.
+Just 14km across the Strait of Gibraltar at its narrowest point, the town enjoys spectacular views of the Rif mountains of North Africa, just across the water.
 But ´Tarifa´ encompasses much more than the small medieval fishing town; ten kilometres of white sandy beaches, the unspoilt countryside of the El Estrecho Natural Park, and some of the best kite & windsurfing conditions in Europe have established Tarifa as a true surfers´ paradise.

 The coastline is as popular with nature-lovers as with its infamous surfing crowd, and between birdwatching, horse-riding, kite-surfing, wind-surfing, whale-watching, rock-climbing and scuba diving, there are ample ways of engaging with the beautiful rolling countryside or blue waters.